MicrosoftDocs/Viva/Viva/insights/advanced/analyst/data-quality-analyst-experience.md

 ### Missing data

-Missing data means that certain employee attributes--that is, columns--weren't in the organizational data your admin uploaded.
+Missing data means that certain employee attributes—that is, columns—weren't in the organizational data your admin uploaded.
 Because employee attributes are tied to insights, missing attributes lead to missing insights.

 ### Low-quality data and coverage